-Adoptees have been bravely putting their hearts on paper for years.
+Adoptees have been boldly putting their hearts on paper for years.
 These books are written by adoptees and will undoubtedly provide a great deal of insight into the inner workings of those who have been adopted.
-This list will continue to grow.
-(If there are any books you’d like to see on this list please let us know!)
+If there are any books you’d like to see on this list please contact us.

 A Long Way Home, by Saroo Brierly / When Saroo Brierley used Google Earth to find his long-lost home town half a world away, he made global headlines.

 Saroo had become lost on a train in India at the age of five.
 Not knowing the name of his family or where he was from, he survived for weeks on the streets of Kolkata, before being taken into an orphanage and adopted by a couple in Australia.

 Despite being happy in his new family, Saroo always wondered about his origins.
 He spent hours staring at the map of India on his bedroom wall.
 When he was a young man the advent of Google Earth led him to pore over satellite images of the country for landmarks he recognised.
 And one day, after years of searching, he miraculously found what he was looking for.

 Then he set off on a journey to find his mother.